supahcraig/redpanda_basics/connectors/Benthos/IAM auth/AuroraServerless/README.md

 -- (optional) give it a simple capability for testing GRANT CONNECT ON DATABASE app TO iam_user;

--- if you want it to be able to do logical replication later:
--- ALTER ROLE iam_user WITH REPLICATION;
+-- if you want it to be able to do logical replication later:  // this is not necessary/recommended -- ALTER ROLE iam_user WITH REPLICATION;

+GRANT rds_replication TO iam_user;

 ```

+modified the cross-account role trust relationship, changing the principal from cnelson-aurpg-rpconnect-app-role to arn:aws:iam::861276079005:role/redpanda-curl3eo533cmsnt23dv0-redpanda-connect-pipeline